BobMcDear/aplearn/README.md

 out←0⌷⍉⍒⍤1⊢X_v SUP.LOG_REG.pred st
 ⎕←y_v MISC.METRICS.acc out
 ```
-An accuracy of approximately 85% should be reached, which matches the score of the scikit-learn reference.
+An accuracy of approximately 85% should be reached, which matches the score of the scikit-learn baseline.
+For more details, please refer to the [notebook tutorial](https://github.com/BobMcDear/aplearn/blob/main/examples/adults/apl.ipynb).